Xaivteev/React-Vite-Gemini-Chatbot/README.md

 # React + Vite + Google Gemini Project

-This is my first project to learn React and Vite.
 The project is a simple React application that uses Vite as the build tool and Google Gemini to power an AI chatbot.

 The project currently has 3 characters that can be spoken to: